ttwag/P5_Smart_Recycling_System/AWSTest/week3Test.md

-# Week 3 sTest Log
+# Week 3 Test Log

 This test log documents the response from AWS Rekognition on the test1 to test10 in ```../image```

 ## Complex Test
-The test images contain multiple objects to mimic real world scenario.
+The test images contain multiple objects to mimic real-world scenarios.

 Accuracy: 10%